blastranger7/MAST_DAQ/README.md

 .cddx file is used to design the circuit diagram at https://www.circuit-diagram.org/editor/

+The SD Card in this system needs to be formatted to FAT32.
+Most SD cards do not come this way and it is likely third party software is needed if the SD card is over 32GB.
+Free software can be found to do this, although I've found that **DiskGenius** (https://www.diskgenius.com) works the best (also free).

 There is a section in the code with
 ```
 SoftwareSerial ss(4, 3); //software serial pins RX,TX